Renaissance faires and medieval attractions in Ontario

 Witness valiant knights in battle in the Kingdom of Mearth.
 Greet the friendly dragons, enjoy festive music and dancing, engaging storytelling, dramatic swordplay and meet the royal couple, King Bertram and Queen Charlotte for a chance to be knighted.

-Food and beverage will also be available for purchase.
+Food and beverages will also be available for purchase.

 Location: Waterloo Park West, 100 Father David Bauer Drive, Waterloo

-Ontario’s largest Ren fest delivers a full of historical excitement and entertainment for all.
+Located outside of London, Ontario’s largest Ren Fest delivers historical excitement and entertainment for all.

 Learn about siege weapons used to storm castles, such as the trebuchet and cannons and get tips on archery from archers.
 Sample renaissance-inspired fare and witness awesome birds of prey demonstrations.
 Be part of the thunderous crowd cheering armoured knights charging on horseback in the jousting competition.